Updated: Apr 11

 But first things first.

 Let me introduce myself to the readers I have had less contact with in recent years, who want to have their memories refreshed or found this newsletter on social media.
 My name is Christophe Jauquet (linkedin).
 I am a health experience expert who has worked as a health marketeer for numerous health and consumer companies over the past 20 years.
 You might have seen me on stage, in workshops, or on-screen.
 Because yes: I rock stages as an international speaker, kick-ass in workshops as a creative consultant and write thought-provoking content as an author.
 In short, I inspire and advise companies and brands.
 On what subject?
 About the most crucial topic for all of us: being healthy and happy.
-By combining my knowledge of customer experience with my research on health trends, I help companies create their customers' best health experiences through hands-on design sprints.
+By combining my knowledge of customer experience with my research on health trends, I help companies create their customers' best health experiences through the analysis of changes in human behaviour, innovations and health & self-care trends.

 Now that is sorted out, here we go now